vmware-tanzu/cluster-api-provider-bringyourownhost/docs/getting_started.md

 done
 ```

 Start the host agent on each of the hosts and keep it running.

-Use the `--skip-installation` flag as we already have k8s components included in the docker image.
+>**IMPORTANT NOTE**: Use the `--skip-installation` flag if using target `make prepare-byoh-docker-host-image-dev` as we already have k8s components included in this docker image.
 This flag will skip k8s installation attempt on the host.
+The `--skip-installation` flag should not be used with target `make prepare-byoh-docker-host-image` as it's docker image doesn't come with k8s components installed.

 ```shell
 export HOST_NAME=host1